keboola/developers-docs/integrate/data-streams/overview/index.md

 | `size` | 100 B |   500 MB   |    50 MB    |
 | `count` | 1 | 10 million | 50 thousand |

+If you change the conditions, all waiting files are imported immediately.
+Afterward the stream behaves according to the new conditions.

 ## Create Sources and Sinks

 Sources may be created using the [`POST /v1/branches/{branchId}/sources`](https://stream.keboola.com/v1/documentation/#/configuration/CreateSource) endpoint.